A2osX/A2osX/README.md

 Enhanced IIe (65c02 cpu) with 128k, //c, IIgs

 ## General Information:

+Kernel 0.8 is out.
+It is confined in Aux LC Bank 1 & 2 to leave enough room at $EOOO for Drivers.
+Now, Network drivers, Mouse, DHGR.DRV can load and fit in Aux LC.
+Now it's time to make all external BINs use new API, then GUI development will resume.

 **A2OSX.BOOT.po** : 140k A2osX boot disk with all binaries
-**A2OSX.DEV.po**  : 140k A2osX disk with ASM binaries & INClude files
+**A2OSX.DEV.po**  : 140k A2osX disk with ASM binaries, Debug Tools & INClude files
 **A2OSX.SRC.po**  : 800k S-C MASM boot disk with all sources

 OApple+1,OApple+2,OApple+3 to switch between screens : Kernel Log, text, DHGR.